 Since we’re serious about our cold-weather testing, we put the ChargePoint Home Flex into a commercial ice cream freezer for over 14 hours in order to see how the flexibility of the charging cable would hold up in extremely low temperatures.
 When we pulled it out, the temperature in the freezer measured at -18° F, but it was easy to see that the cable remained nice and pliant despite being frozen.
 We didn’t have any trouble unwinding or rewinding the cable, so we can definitely recommend this one for very cold environments.

-After averaging in the ChargerRating score with my personal score of 4.8 stars out of 5, we determined that the ChargePoint Home Flex came away with 4.6 out of 5 stars overall.
+The ChargePoint Home Flex came away with a score of 4.3 out of 5 stars overall.
 It seems well-deserving of its reputation, and it’s definitely an EV charger that we can recommend.

-The ChargePoint Home Flex is available from Amazon for $699.00.
+The ChargePoint Home Flex is available from EVChargingStation's Shop for $539.00 (as of January 21, 2026).
 Check out the video above and let us know your thoughts below.